8ta4/gag/README.md

 1. Paste the article content below the prompt.

-1. Run OpenAI o3-mini to get a comeback joke.
+1. Run DeepSeek-R1 to get a comeback joke.

 > How do I evaluate the comeback jokes?